ramrom-coder/alarm-timer-4-digits-7segment-display/README.md

 The materials you will need for this project.
-1x arduino board
+1x arduino board/
-1x active buzzer
+1x active buzzer/
-8x 1000 ohm resistors
+8x 1000 ohm resistors/
-jumper wires
+jumper wires/
-brearboard
+brearboard/
 4 digits 7 segment display
 .